 When purchasing exam gloves for EMS professionals consider these things:

-1. Always try before you buy.
-Ask the vendor for several boxes of the exam glove in different sizes.
+- Always try before you buy.
+Ask the vendor for several boxes of exam gloves in different sizes.
 Switch the trial gloves into the ambulances on each shift.

-2. Ask for feedback.
-Specifically ask for verbal feedback from crews about the new gloves.
+- Ask for feedback.
+Specifically, ask for verbal feedback from crews about the new gloves.
 Are their opinions good, bad, or indifferent?
-In my experience, very few crew members will respond to an email to share their opinions about gloves.
+In our experience, very few crew members will respond to an email to share their opinions about gloves.

-5. Avoid color gimmicks.
-With the exception of the few medics working in tactical or hostile environments, very few field personnel need black or brown exam gloves.
+- Avoid color gimmicks.
+Except for the few medics working in tactical or hostile environments, few field personnel need black or brown exam gloves.
 Glove color should be a non-factor when purchasing exam gloves.

 Finally, trying out or purchasing new gloves is a good time to remind field personnel about basic glove and hand hygiene.
 A few simple reminders include: